magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 contact you bring up the reflection: ‘It’s not certain’ or ‘This is impermanent.’
-If you are caught in delusion and believe in the object experienced you suffer, because all these dhammas (phenomena) are non-self ().
+If you are caught in delusion and believe in the object experienced you suffer, because all these dhammas (phenomena) are non-self (*anattā*).
 If you attach to anything that is non-self and misperceive it as self, it automatically becomes a cause for pain and distress.
 This is because you attach to mistaken perceptions.

 Repeatedly examine the truth, over and over again until you understand clearly that all these sense objects lack any true self.
 They do not